 Annual Loan Volume

-The total value of loans you arrange each year is a key pricing factor.
-Higher loan volumes mean greater potential claim exposure.
-A broker arranging $50M in residential mortgages annually carries more risk than one arranging $10M, as each loan represents a potential PI claim if the advice proves unsuitable.
+The total value of loans you arrange each year is a core pricing factor.
+A broker settling $50M in residential mortgages annually carries more aggregate exposure than one settling $10M, because each loan is a potential PI claim if the advice proves unsuitable.

 👥